jeanineisme/jeanineisme.github.io/index.md

 ##### Process
 1. **Set up Azure VM:**
    - Deployed a Windows 10 Pro virtual machine in Azure.
-   - Intentionally left RDP open on port 3389 to simulate a vulnerability.
+   - Intentionally left RDP open on port 3389 to simulate a vulnerability (honeypot).

 2. **Configured Log Analytics Workspace in Sentinel:**
    - Created a Log Analytics Workspace in Sentinel and added it to the existing resource group containing the VM and SIEM tools.